 - Call the OSA to make an appointment with your advisor.
 You must have started the application process before calling for an appointment.

 - Items to bring to your appointment: copies of transcripts of schools you attended in your absence, if applicable, and any paperwork related to your degree progression

 - Any problems you experience with the application or registration process should be directed to the Admissions Office – 702-774-UNLV.
-The OSA is unable to help with problems associated with the application, registration, or holds placed on your account by campus entities outside of the Hotel College.
+The Harrah Hotel College’s Office for Student Advising is unable to help with problems associated with the application, registration, or holds placed on your account by campus entities outside of the college.

 - Your original university catalog is valid for only ten years.
 If it has expired in your absence, it will be necessary to move to a newer catalog and additional course work will be required.